markswell/study_english/kubernetes/install_guid_on_kubernetes.md

-# Complete Guide: Setting Up Ingress on Kubernetes Kind for Your Application
+# Complete Guide: Setting Up Ingress on Kubernetes Kind for this Application
 Detailed step-by-step guide from cluster creation to having the application working with Ingress:

 Kubernetes Kind and kubectl were used to test this deployment.